 Therapy notes are a vital component in treatment and recovery.
-They allow clinical professionals to document and share the progress or lack thereof for each of their patients.
-Documenting every encounter helps the communication across the patient life cycle and helps ensure your facility remains compliant with industry regulations and standards.
+They allow clinical professionals to document and share the progress, or lack thereof, of each of their patients.
+Documenting every encounter helps communication across the patient life cycle and helps ensure your facility remains compliant with industry regulations and standards.
 In this article, we’ll go over five tips for writing therapy notes.

 Therapy notes should be straight to the point but contain enough information to give others a clear picture of what transpired.
 It is essential to stick to the facts while providing supporting evidence.
 For example, let’s take a look at the following note:

 “Kelly indicated that she fears abandonment because her father left her and her mother three times.
-The first instance was when Kelly was four and he did not return into her life again until she was 7.
-Her parents had another child at that time, and her father left again when Kelly was 9.
+The first instance was when Kelly was four, and he did not return to her life again until she was seven.
+Her parents had another child at that time, and her father left again when Kelly was nine.
 He moved to another state across the country.
 When Kelly was 12, her father returned again.
-He left for the final time when Kelly was 17 and she has not seen or heard from him since.”
+He left for the final time when Kelly was 17, and she has not seen or heard from him since.”

 This note can be clearer and more concise by implementing some small edits: